 Floppy ears can cause moisture build-up in the ear canal; if the ears are not cleaned out regularly, that can quickly develop into an infection.
 However, don’t rush to get the cotton buds because your Cockapoo needs to go to the vet.
 Once you notice the smell, it’s already too late.
 Your dog will need prescription drops and possibly an anti-inflammatory injection.

 Once the vet has given the all-clear, from then on, you need to keep the inside of your dog’s ears dry and wax-free.
 Dogs such as Cockapoos also have a lot of hair growing inside their ears.
 This hair needs regular removal because that’s a significant cause of moisture getting trapped inside the ear canal.
 If you feel squeamish about removing the hair, ask your vet to do it or show you the best way to remove it.

 Are Cockapoos Smelly

 Another reason for smelly Cockapoos is their breath.
 Undoubtedly all dogs suffer from bad breath at one time or another; it’s not just pertinent to Cockapoos.

 There are several reasons why this might be happening.
 Do you clean your Cockapoo’s teeth regularly?
-You should, because a severe plaque build-up can turn to gum disease and that’s when you’ll quickly become aware of the terrible smell.
-Bad breath means another trip to the vet because those teeth and gums need a good clean.
+You should, because a severe plaque build-up can turn to gum disease, and that’s when you’ll quickly become aware of the terrible smell.
+Cockapoo bad breath means another trip to the vet because those teeth and gums need a good clean.

 Periodontal disease is a bacterial infection of the gums, bone, and other supporting structures of a dog’s teeth.
 This disease will progressively get worse without treatment.